openhab/org.openhab.binding.zwave/doc/enerwave/zwnbpc_0_0.md

 The wakeup period does not impact the devices ability to report events or sensor data.
 The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-press and hold the program switch for one second,
+<p&gtpress and hold the program switch for one second,</p&gt

 ## Channels